rejeep/mactag/README.markdown

     $ ./script/generate mactag

-This will create the file **config/mactag.rb**, which contains some examples of how to set it up.
+This will create the file **config/mactag.rb**, which contains some examples of how to configure Mactag.

 ## Options